GIST-DSLab/ARC_Prompt/Productivity/README.md

 If LLMs can understand a relationship between the given ARC task and the abstract rule, they should be able to infer specific rules for the given task and generate new valid examples.
 Through this, we want to see if LLMs can imitate human thinking productivity.

-## How to Experiment to Evaluate the Productivity of LLM?
 1. Guessing input data by some characteristics in ARC Problem
 2. Augmentation Process